Skip to Content

 Retailer Report Card

-The Retailer Report Card is a report by the Mind the Store Campaign that addresses major U.S. retailers and their actions to eliminate toxic chemicals
+The Retailer Report Card is a report by the Mind the Store Campaign that addresses major U.S. retailers and their actions to eliminate toxic chemicals.
+The 2024 Retailer Report Card establishes, for the first time, an enhanced grading system called The Four Essential Elements for a Safer Marketplace.
+The four elements include: Corporate Commitment, Transparency, Ban the Bad, and Safer Solutions.

 Lowering the Levels: A Healthy Baby Food Initiative